 “The atoms that are in the brain are being replaced; the ones that were there before have gone away.
 So what is this mind of ours: what are these atoms associated with consciousness?
 Last week’s potatoes!
 They now can remember what was going on in my mind a year ago—a mind which has long ago been replaced.
 The think I call individuality is only a pattern or dance, that is what it means when one discovers how long it takes for the atoms of the brain to be replaced by other atoms.”

 There is no actual, permanent, physical “me“.
-The baby who I was, the child, who I was, the teenager who I was, the young man who I was, are literally, no more.
-It seems that I am a pattern.
-I am information.
+The baby who I was, the child who I was, the teenager who I was, the young man who I was, are literally, no more.
+It seems that I am a pattern, that I am information.
 This frightens me.
 Am I destined to fade like the letters in an old book, forever lost into oblivion?
 Is this how my story ends?

 Please note that I am not even contemplating too closely the possibility that if this is true my wife and my children will share the same fate.
 Indeed, because of how I feel about them, I can barely bear to write this sentence… And, what about my dad?